 - Be sure to follow the normal 50min refresh guidance.

-- Instructions:
+-

 - Use

-- Launch a new Link SDK session.
+- Initialize the new Link SDK session.

 For iOS implementations